Prasinohaema

-Prasinohaema (Greek: "green blood") is a genus of skinks characterized by having green blood.
+Prasinohaema (Greek: "green blood") is a genus of lizards in the subfamily Sphenomorphinae of the family Scincidae (skinks).
+Species in the genus Prasinohaema are characterized by having green blood.
 This condition is caused by an excess buildup of the bile pigment biliverdin.

-Prasinohaema species have plasma biliverdin concentrations approximately 1.5-30 times greater than fish species with green blood plasma and 40 times greater than humans with green jaundice.
+Prasinohaema species have plasma biliverdin concentrations approximately 1.5–30 times greater than fish species with green blood plasma, and 40 times greater than humans with green jaundice.
 The benefit provided by the high pigment concentration is unknown, but one possibility is that it protects against malaria.

 Geographic range

 Species in the genus Prasinohaema are endemic to New Guinea and the Solomon Islands.